mathildegrimal/mds-discord-bot/README.md

 # MyWonderFulBot,
-## a wonderful bot for discord that says hello in multiple languages
+## a wonderful bot for discord that is useless but was fun to develop

 ### 1. Technologies